 The scene of Big Daddy testing the bulletproof vest on Hit-Girl by shooting her with a Beretta 92FS became a popular staple of meme comics because of how disturbing it is out of context.

 Moral Event Horizon: D'Amico is most firmly established as a complete psycho-ass when he murders both some guy unfortunate enough to be wearing a Kick-Ass costume and an innocent witness to said murder.
-Of course, he did believe it was the real Kick-Ass and that he'd been killing D'Amico's men.
+He did believe it was the real Kick-Ass and that he'd been killing D'Amico's men.
 He really crosses the line when he finds out Kick-Ass had nothing to do with it but still insisted on him being beaten and executed on a live webcast.
-The sheer look of sadistic pleasure on his face and the disgusted look Chris gives him when they're both watching it said volumes about what a Complete Monster he was.
+The sheer look of sadistic pleasure on his face and the disgusted look Chris gives him when they're both watching it said it all.

 Actually, there was a brutal logic to Frank ordering Kick-Ass' death.
 As he explained to Chris, no one knew who Big Daddy was, while everyone knew Kick-Ass.
 Hence, killing Kick-Ass alongside BD would send a far more powerful message to any would-be costumed vigilantes.
 Still doesn't take away the fact that it was also For the Evulz.